 2. Any posture is fine I reckon, but try and make the body as symmetrical as she or he can be from left to right - choose for yourself how to manage this - experiment!.
 Dr. Weil makes the point that all these techniques started in Ancient India but have been adopted by many groups and systems of thought and practice.
 Symmetry of the body is important, which consolidates a spiritual overtone.

-3. when you finished your cycle just go to quiet breathing and enjoy the tranquilly of it…………. should be breathing you notice and enjoy.
+3. when you finished your cycle just go to quiet breathing and enjoy the tranquilly of it…………. it should be breathing you notice and enjoy.

 4. I think closed eyes are better and keep a lookout for shapes and colours when your eyes are closed.
 Children know all about this and if you're in contact with any small children just ask them.